keyuncheng/less/AE_INSTRUCTION.md

 num_runs = 1 # the number of runs in experiments

 [Cluster]
-root_user_name = less # the username of the root user root_user_passwd = less # the password of the root user user_name = less # the username of the user running the scripts user_passwd = less # the password of the user running the scripts ip_prefix = 192.168.10 # the IP prefix of the cluster nodes
+user_name = cc # the username of the root user user_passwd = # the password of the root user (For Chameleon cloud, please keep this empty.) user_private_key = /home/cc/.ssh/fast26less # Path to cluster SSH keys (Only used for Chameleon Cloud instance created with CC-* series system image; make sure this private key is used for ssh to the instance).
+For nodes without private_key, please keep this empty.
+We assume all the nodes have the same path. ip_prefix = 192.168.10 # the IP prefix of the cluster nodes
 ```